What makes a good citizen?

 In its broadest arc, my research builds bridges between studies of media diet, online (versus face to face) discussion, and political participation.

-My current research examines the impact of perceptions of publics on social goals and in turn on self-expression and information seeking.
 Technology informs both what information about public opinion we encounter, how we express ourselves, and how we seek information.
 Technology can be leveraged to promote cooperation across social divides.

 “On the shoulders of giants,” I draw upon numerous frameworks, including TIME, SIDE, and the SESAM model, the social identity perspective, the motivated reasoning literature, attitude strength research, and spiral of silence theory.